Terms and Conditions

 This account needs to include: your name, contact email, the name of your church and its area (i.e. town or village or parish name), its post code and denomination.

 When you open an account with us, you need to choose a password.
 You are permitted to share your login details with anyone in your church who is also working on your church publication.
-You are not permitted to share your login details with anyone who is not working within your church publication.
+You are not permitted to share your login details with anyone who is not working on your church publication.
 You are fully responsible for any activity which takes place on your account.

 You also agree to notify Parish Pump Ltd if there is any unauthorised use of your password or account.
 Parish Pump Ltd cannot be held liable for any loss or damage arising from your failure to comply with this.